Amber Sharma

 Low confidence in decisions

 Guidance scattered across dashboards and KAM chats.
-Actionable insights surfaced late, partners reacted instead of anticipated
+Actionable insights surfaced late, partners reacted instead of anticipating

 No diagnostic framework